 The changing of the line-end of the CSV-file before importing is important, if the source of the CSV-file (e.g. your computer or the database of the CSV-file) has a different operating system!

-For the meaning of "LF" and "CR" look at http://en.wikipedia.org/wiki/Newline#Representations.
+For the meaning of "LF" (line feed) and "CR" (carriage return) see http://en.wikipedia.org/wiki/Newline#Representations.

 If you have date fields in your input file: